NOAA-CO-OPS/CO-OPS-Tidal-Analysis-Datum-Calculator/README.md

 # Configuration file (config.cfg)

 The online version of this tool has a GUI that allows users to select files, choose parameters and setup options.
 Since this is a standalone bit of code, included with the python files is a config.cfg file that can be modified in a text editor to set the required parameters for the code to run.
-Those parameters are: filename to be loaded, control station ID (if desired), Method, Time_Zone, data units, your station’s latitude, your station’s longitude.
+Those parameters are: filename to be loaded, control station ID (if desired), Method, Time_Zone, ata units, your station’s latitude, your station’s longitude.

 Typically a user would simply need to set the filename, units, time zone, lat/lon, and choose a control station (if desired).
 The rest of the parameters can be determined by the code.